Contact Us

 Founders are experts at selling the vision of their operations.
 They speak of "agile teams" and "proprietary tech."
 But without a rigorous ODD framework, you are buying a black box.
 You might acquire a company where:

-• Tribal Knowledge is the only operating system (if the CTO gets hit by a bus, the product dies).
+• Tribal Knowledge is the only operating system (if the CTO is unavailable, the product dies).

 • Technical Debt acts as a 30% tax on every new feature.